 The property identifier, a sequence of ASCII characters.

-Tag values MAY contain ASCII characters a through z and the numbers 0 through 9.
-Tag values MUST NOT contain any other characters.
+Tag values MAY contain ASCII characters 'a' through 'z', 'A' through 'Z' and the numbers 0 through 9.
+Tag values SHOULD NOT contain any other characters.
 Matching of tag values is case insensitive.